LastFlower/game-off-2016/README.md

 Our GitHub Game Off 2015 Game, _A Lighted Story_ is also playable at GitHub Pages.
 [Play _A Lighted Story_](http://mistymiracle.github.io/a-lighted-story/)

-## Abort the Code and Tools
+## About the Code and Tools

 This game is based on HTML5 technologies.
-Unlike HTML5 canvas games, this game is largely based on SVG and simple DOM animations, so that it could work without any game framework.
+Unlike HTML5 canvas games, this game is largely based on SVG and simple DOM animations, so that it can work without any game framework.

 The original SVG graphics is done with [Inkscape](https://inkscape.org/).
 Sound effects is done with [LMMS](https://lmms.io/) and [GeneralUser GS](http://www.schristiancollins.com/generaluser.php).